bencoepp/bib/docs/guides/jobs-tasks.md

 # Jobs and Tasks Guide

-This document explains the job execution system in bib, including Tasks, Jobs, Pipelines, and the CEL-based instruction system.
+This document explains the job execution system in Bib, including Tasks, Jobs, Pipelines, and the CEL-based instruction system.

+---

 ## Overview